pyapp-kit/psygnal/docs/dataclasses.md

 ## Evented dataclasses in Psygnal

-`psygnal` provides an [`@evented` decorator][psygnal.evented] that can be used to decorate any existing dataclass (standard library, `attrs`, or `pydantic` model).
+`psygnal` provides an [`@evented` decorator][psygnal.evented] that can be used to decorate any existing dataclass (standard library, `attrs`, `msgspec`, or `pydantic` model).
 It adds a new [`SignalGroup`][psygnal.SignalGroup] property to the class, with a [`SignalInstance`][psygnal.SignalInstance] for each field in the dataclass.
 A Signal will be emitted whenever the field value is changed, with the new value as the first argument.

 !!! example